- 1

 - You require RAC (Active-Active Clustering) — PostgreSQL has no built-in equivalent

-- You have extensive PL/SQL legacy code that is difficult or impractical to migrate
+- You have large volumes of PL/SQL legacy code that is too costly or difficult to migrate

 - You need Adaptive Query Optimization + SQL Plan Management for highly complex workloads

-- Your organization has an existing long-term support contract with Oracle
+- Your organization already has long-term Oracle support contracts

 - You require TDE (Transparent Data Encryption) at the tablespace level